Tswana people: Setswana food and cuisine

-Pap is a staple food made from cornmeal which is often eaten alongside meat or vegetables, as is done in much of Africa.
-Borotho is a bread made from various types of flour.
+Bogobe is a staple food made from sorghum meal which is often eaten alongside meat or vegetables.
 The most popular sorghum porridge is Ting.
 Bogobe jwa Logala/Sengana is a traditional Setswana dish prepared from sorghum porridge mixed/cooked with milk.
 Seswaa is Botswana's national dish and is often served at weddings, funerals, and other celebrations.
 Seswaa is a pounded or shredded meat and often served with Bogobe (Porridge).
 Madila is a sour cultured milk prepared from cow and goat milk over a period of time until fully matured for consumption.
 Traditionally madila were prepared using Lekuka a leather sack or bag used in processing and storing madila.
 Madila is also traditionally used as relish, eaten with pap.
 It can also be used in popular Tswana breakfast meal, motogo, to give the soft porridge that sour and milky taste.

 Culture and attire

 Batswana wear a cotton fabric known in Setswana as Leteisi and Sotho as Shweshwe.
 This fabric is often used for wedding celebrations and other traditional celebrations.
 In Setswana tradition mothers wear mogagolwane, a checkered small blanket during traditional baby-showers, and married women during traditional weddings are identified by it, as well as during various initiation ceremonies.
 Even during funerals Batswana women don mogagolwane.